 Where to look.

-Concerns to ask an agent.
+Questions to ask an agent.

-Preparing to purchase or sell.
+Preparing to purchase or offer.

-How much will an agent expense you?
+Just how much will an agent expense you?

-How to Vet Property Agents
+How to Vet Real Estate Agents

-Talking with a Loan provider
+Speaking with a Loan provider

 Agent, Realtor or Broker?

-Here’s the standard breakdown:
+Here’s the basic breakdown:

 Where to Look for a Real Estate Agent